-Dogs can take the medication orally, and they should follow the regimen until a veterinarian advises that treatment should stop, even if the dog is showing signs of recovery from symptoms.
+Dogs can take the medication orally, and they should follow the regimen until a vet advises that treatment should stop, even if the dog is showing signs of recovery from symptoms.

 It should only be given to dogs with a prescription and veterinary supervision.
-Your veterinarian may adjust the dosage based on your individual dog’s needs, so be sure to follow their guidelines strictly.
+Your vet may adjust the dosage based on your individual dog’s needs, so be sure to follow their guidelines strictly.

 Side Effects of Hydroxyzine For Dogs

 One of the main side effects of hydroxyzine in dogs is drowsiness, thanks to the medication’s sedative properties.
 If your dog seems overly drowsy or sedate, you should inform your veterinarian of the side effects so they can adjust treatment.

 Here are some other side effects you may see in dogs who take hydroxyzine:

 - Loss of coordination

 - Dry mouth

 - Change in behavior

 As with all medications, there is a risk of allergic reaction that can lead to anaphylaxis in dogs.
 If you see signs of an allergic reaction, then you should contact your vet immediately.